Last update: February 01, 2024

 The Processor is obligated to process Personal Data as needed in order to perform the SERVICE(S) specified in the GTOS.

-This Data Processing Agreement complements the primary contract for the provision of the SERVICE(S); therefore its duration is aligned with that of the GTOS.
+This DPA complements the primary contract for the provision of the SERVICE(S); therefore its duration is aligned with that of the GTOS.

 Nature and purpose of the processing